 gcloud compute ssh --zone YOUR_ZONE YOUR_INSTANCE_NAME -- -L 8888:localhost:8888

-Finally, make the connection within Colaboratory by connecting to port 8888 (follow the same instructions under Step 4: Connect to the local runtime).
+Finally, make the connection within Colaboratory by connecting to the forwarded port (follow the same instructions under Step 4: Connect to the local runtime).